Trinitynt14/WHSTechNotes/journal.md

 | Octagon  |   red    |   3    |
 # february 18, 2025
 I learned that the multiple for staff is staves.
 I was watching this series i like and they reffered to a bunch of staffs as staves and i googled it to find out what it means.
+# february 24, 2025
+I think technology could help make that connection between eachother.
+Taking an analysis on commonly used slang terms by analysing videos or something else could work.
+The benefits is having an understanding of something if it's or bad.
+Like if something is a threat for an investigation.
+But at the same time it's weird having the other adults using our slang.
+Most may not like it.

+I don't schools need to learn slang.
+It just wouldn't benefit them atleast now.
+Kids use slang just to shorten words or due to pop culture so there's no need to do so on less you really wanna understand some of it.
+Some of the slang we say could have an opposite reaction.
+I know when I use slang most of the time my parents think it's bad but most of the time it's not.
+So it's just a miscommunication if they dont understand.